 Visiting the Caribbean in January: Cons

 This is high season in the Caribbean, so expect to pay more for your stay, although January is considered the weakest month of high season, so some deals are available.
-Book well in advance, and scan my Caribbean travel deals
+Book well in advance, and follow my blog

 What to Wear and What to Pack

-Bathing suits and summer-weight clothing for the days, perhaps a sweater at night.
-Pack a light jacket if you're heading for the Bahamas or Bermuda.
+bathing suits and summer-weight clothing for the days, perhaps a sweater at night.
+Pack a light jacket if you're heading for the Bahamas

 January Events and Festivals